 The Coordinated Short Range Transit Plan identifies the current conditions for each of the three areas studied (Service Planning, Fare Coordination, and Capital Planning Coordination), makes findings related to best practices, and recommends that the Consortium consider the following recommendations for service planning, fare coordination and capital planning coordination.
 A Coordinated Short Range Transit Plan is conducted every two to four years, with the last being completed in 2016.
 STA and the five transit operators are currently updating the coordinated SRTP.
-The

-STA issuing a similar approach from the 2016 effort for the upcoming 2020 cycle, with the changes developed by STA staff and consortium and subsequently adopted by the STA Board:
+The STA issuing a similar approach from the 2016 effort for the upcoming 2020 cycle, with some changes developed by STA staff and consortium and subsequently adopted by the STA Board:

-- 1. Eliminate the element related to the Transit Corridor Study. - 2.
-Replace with an element that looks at operation and performance of the SolanoExpress system as a single unit, while retaining the individual agency approaches for evaluation and planning regards to finances and performance of the individual Solano-Express routes as allocated to each agency. - 3.
+- 1. Eliminate the element related to the Transit Corridor Study. - Replace that item with an element that looks at operation and performance of the SolanoExpress system as a single unit, while retaining the individual agency approaches for evaluation and planning regards to finances and performance of the individual SolanoExpress routes as allocated to each agency. - 3.
 The section on the SolanoExpress system shall include an element that examines connectivity between the regional network and the local transit networks.
-This will examine shortcomings and opportunities for improved connectivity. - 4.
-Examine transit access to medical facilities and to medical appointments.
+This will examine shortcomings and opportunities for improved connectivity.

+- 4. Examine transit access to medical facilities and to medical appointments.
 Determine actual demand for services and propose cost effective options for addressing the demands.
-This component is being added as this was a top priority of the (CTSA) and all seven cities for Older Adults and persons with disabilities. - 5.
+This component is being added as this was to top priority of the Coordinated Transportation Services Agency (CTSA) and all seven cities for Senior and Persons with Disabilities. - 5.
 Examine transit access to Priority Development Areas (PDAs) and future Priority Production Areas (PPAs) for jobs.